 2020 Annual General Meeting followed by presentation from Philip Langley

 Due to the Coronavirus epidemic our AGM last year was postponed from 28 April to an online meeting on 28 October 2020, starting at 6.00pm.

 Following that there was an online presentation from Phil Langley.
 He leads the Creative Technologies Team at Bryden Wood, which brings together different strands of BIM, computational design and digital technology.
 His focus is ‘Algorithmic Design Automation’ – making the design process not just faster, but smarter.
 This was a most interesting talk.
 To watch a recording of it you must be a member of ICE.
 Visit:

-The Club runs a variety of events through a number of sections.
-These cover Contract Bridge, Golf, Model Engineering, Northern Ireland, Painting, Sailing, Singing, Visits and Walking.
+The Club runs various events through a number of sections.
+These cover Contract Bridge, Golf, Northern Ireland, Painting, Sailing, Singing, Visits and Walking.
 Each section has a Section Leader and its own web page on this website.